brendt/stitcher.io/src/content/blog/2019-05-02-short-closures-in-php.md

 ```

 All in all, short closures are a welcome feature, though there is still area for improvement.
-The biggest one probably being multi line short closures.
+The biggest one probably being multi-line short closures.

 Do you have any thoughts you'd like to share?
 Feel free to send a [tweet](*https://twitter.com/brendt_gd) or an [email](mailto:brendt@stitcher.io) my way!